carolina367/Carlo-comp-sci/README.md

-What is the most popular time for influenza virus which strain causes the most deaths which area has the most consistant activity
+What is the most popular time for influenza virus which strain causes the most deaths which area has the most consistant activity which is the lest popular strain of influenza does gender play a role

 carolina's questions:
 whats the most prevalent type of flu virus